 But, in the darkest of times there can be hope, realisation and rediscovery.
 It has been a personal pleasure working with clients during lockdown.
 I have been fortunate enough that my personal circumstances allow me to continue offering sessions via Zoom with new and existing clients.
 The stories of achievements I hear, of coping and adjusting to a ‘new normal’ have been truly inspiring and as is often the case, I remain in awe of clients.
 Their resourcefulness, their creativity and their unshakable attitude to make things better.
 But it doesn’t always start off like that and sessions with me involve redefining needs and expectations then putting in place a manageable future plan – however tenuous that future is.
 This combination of coaching and goal-setting along with trance, which acts as a catalyst for change, means that clients can and have been, emerging from the Coronavirus pandemic with a very different outlook.

-Aside from the obvious advantages of meeting in a virtual way at the moment, online sessions are much more focused, effective and time-efficient for the clients.
-We can get straight down to business so to speak.
+Aside from the obvious advantages of meeting in a virtual way at the moment, online sessions are focused, effective and time-efficient for the clients.
 So whether you are exploring Hypnotherapy for low mood, agoraphobia, anxiety or sleeping problems, the trancework feels even more comfortable, as it is conducted in your home, on your own familiar bed or sofa .
 You also get access to your own Hypnosis audio recording to play after the session.
 Finally, online sessions are currently offered at a reduced price so not only are you saving on fuel, time and risk, you are saving money too.
 That said, I’m really looking forward to welcoming you back to the Practice, hopefully in the near future.

 As a Psychotherapist, one of the areas of brain science I get most excited about is that of Neuroplasticity.
 This daunting word is actually the concept of the brains’ ability to change and it is fantastically inspiring stuff!
 This organ has such a propensity for growth and survival, that even following significant brain trauma where large areas of the brain have been severely damaged, it can regenerate itself to a point.